Back to Dark-mode Guide

 Conclusion: Dark Mode as a Strategic User Experience Investment

-Technical efficiency: Extended battery life for mobile device users perpetually searching for power outlets
+Technical efficiency: Extended battery life for mobile device users

 With proper planning and design consideration, dark mode can be implemented efficiently while delivering substantial and lasting user experience improvements that benefit both visitors and website stakeholders.
-And in a universe of increasingly competitive digital experiences, that's something worth switching to dark mode for.

 Frequently Asked Questions